jgraph/www.diagrams.net-source/doc/faq/plugins.md

 faq: true
 categories: [Plugins]
 ---

+_Plugins should be used as-is, as unsupported examples for developers._

 There are a number of built-in plugins that can be added to diagrams.net, either added as a one-off or loaded every time you use diagrams.net with that browser.

-**Note:** Plugins are not part of the core functionality of diagrams.net, they are intended as examples for developers to create additional functionality.
-Plugins that we write are not always production quality and should be used as-is.

 To load a plugin, use the ``p=xxxx`` URL parameter, separating multiple plugin IDs with a semicolon.
 This does not permanently load the plugin, so the next time you create a diagram it won't be available.